berthelemy/flisspowercounselling/_pages/06-contact.md

 ---
 <!-- Contact -->

+MARCH 2020: I am currently not taking on new clients, but feel free to contact me if you might like to go on my waiting list.

 You can contact me anytime to make an appointment.
 I will get back to you as soon as I get your message.
 This is likely to take a little longer at weekends.

 <i class="fa fa-phone"></i> <a href="tel:+44-7935-029-228">07935 029 228</a> (voicemail active)